Manohari (song): Release

-The audio of the song was released on 31 May 2015 along with other tracks in the album.
+The audio of the song was released on 31 May 2015 along with other tracks on the album.
 The music video of the song was officially released on 20 July 2015 through the YouTube channel of T-Series Telugu.
 The video of the song received more than 18 million views on YouTube.

 The song was released in Tamil as Manogari, In Hindi as Manohari and in Malayalam as Manohari.

 Reception

-Manohari received positive reviews from critics, IB Times writes, "Nora Fatehi, Scarlett Wilson, Gabriela Bertante[sic] sizzles in Rajamouli's Film.'"
+Manohari received positive reviews from critics.
+IB Times writes, "Nora Fatehi, Scarlett Wilson, Gabriela Bertante[sic] sizzles in Rajamouli's Film."